-1 Section 2: Other Committees.
-The Board of Education may establish other committees as 2 needed.
-3 4 A. Other Committees.
-The Board of Education may establish other committees and sub- 5 committees as deemed necessary to provide the most efficient discharge of their 6 responsibilities.
+1 2 Section 2: Other Committees.
+The Board of Education may establish other committees as needed.
+3 4 5 6 7 8 9 10 A. Other Committees.
+The Board of Education may establish other committees and sub- committees as deemed necessary to provide the most efficient discharge of their responsibilities.
 All sub-committees report to the Board of Education.
-A charter for the 7 committee is to be established and voted by the board at the time of organizing a sub- 8 committee.
-The Charter is to outline the sub-committees scope of intent, authorization 9 limitations, membership, reporting responsibilities and term of existence.
-10 11 Article V - Meetings 12 13 Section 1: Meetings.
-The Board of Education will meet in regular session a minimum of three 14 (3) times a year.
-15 16 Section 2: Quorum.
-A quorum will be a simple majority of membership with the number of 17 laity members equal to or greater than conference employee representation.
-18 19 Section 3: Executive Session.
-The Board of Education will meet in an executive session when 20 discussing personnel issues.
-21 22 Section 4: Special Meetings.
-At times it is necessary to attend to issues before a regularly 23 scheduled meeting.
+A charter for the committee is to be established and voted by the board at the time of organizing a sub- committee.
+The Charter is to outline the sub-committees scope of intent, authorization limitations, membership, reporting responsibilities and term of existence.
+11 12 Article V - Meetings 13 14 15 Section 1: Meetings.
+The Board of Education will meet in regular session a minimum of three (3) times a year.
+16 17 18 Section 2: Quorum.
+A quorum will be a simple majority of membership with the number of laity members equal to or greater than conference employee representation.
+19 20 21 Section 3: Executive Session.
+The Board of Education will meet in an executive session when discussing personnel issues.
+22 23 24 Section 4: Special Meetings.
+At times it is necessary to attend to issues before a regularly scheduled meeting.
 The chair may call special meetings as deemed necessary.
-24 Section 5.
-Aganda Proposed aganda items will be submitted to the Office of Education at least 2526 Section 5: Agenda.
+25 26 27 28 Section 5: Agenda.
 Proposed agenda items will be submitted to the Office of Education at least three (3) weeks before the regularly scheduled meeting date.
-The Office of Education will 27 distribute the agenda to members at least one (1) week before the meeting date.
-28 distribute the agenda to members at least one (1) week before the meeting date.
-29 Section 6: Voting.
-The voting on all matters of business shall be by electronic means (if 30 available) or by viva voce (voice), unless otherwise determined by a majority vote of the 31 committee members present.
+The Office of Education will distribute the agenda to members at least one (1) week before the meeting date.
+28 29 30 31 32 Section 6: Voting.
+The voting on all matters of business shall be by electronic means (if available) or by viva voce (voice), unless otherwise determined by a majority vote of the committee members present.
 A simple majority is required for any motion to pass.
-32 to me to the process of page 11 and process of page 12 and page 12 and page 12 and page 12 and page 13 33 Section 7: Phone Vote.
+33 34 35 Section 7: Phone Vote.
 There are appropriate times when a phone vote is necessary.
-When this 34 occurs the following guidelines are to be followed: 35 36 A. The chair must authorize the phone vote.
-37 38 B. For a phone vote: 39 40 1.
+When this occurs the following guidelines are to be followed: 36 37 A. The chair must authorize the phone vote.
+38 39 B. For a phone vote: 40 41 1.
 A written e-mail or phone call to alert all members of the meeting.
-41 42 2.
+42 43 2.
 There must be a quorum.
-43 44 3.
+44 45 3.
 For an item to pass there must be a simple majority.
-45